google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

       .. rubric:: New Features

       **Documentation overhaul**.
-All documentation were migrated to be Sphinx format making it easier for editing and maintenance.
-User documentation file names were also migrated from number based naming convention to self explanatory titles.
+All documentation was migrated to Sphinx format, making it easier to edit and maintain.
+User documentation file names were also migrated from number-based naming convention to self-explanatory descriptive titles.

       **KML validation in cutter**.
 Basic validation is now performed on KML that is pasted into the cutter tool.